List of tallest buildings in Mangaluru

-Mangalore city has many skyscrapers, including some of the tallest in South India.
-It is developing like Mumbai and Dubai of South India, in terms of skyscrapers and highrises.
-It is located about 350 km west of the state capital, Bangalore.
+Mangalore city is getting many skyscrapers, including some of the tallest in Southern India.
+It is developing like Mumbai and Dubai of Southern India, in terms of skyscrapers and high-rises.
+It is located about 350 km west of the state capital, Bengaluru.
+Mangalore, formerly a quiet coastal town, is now evolving into a vibrant and significant city in South India.
+It is becoming an economic powerhouse in South India due to increasing commercial, industrial activities and development.
+With Mangalore's booming IT and startup ecosystems, the Karnataka government has designated it as the "Silicon Beach of India".

 Mangalore lies between the Arabian Sea and the Western Ghat mountain ranges, and is the administrative headquarters of the Dakshina Kannada (formerly South Canara) district in south western Karnataka.
 With its pristine beaches, broad roads and calm localities this coastal city was declared the eighth cleanest city in India in 2010.
-Mangalore is one of the biggest commercial-industrial hubs of South India.
-It is the richest city in Karnataka after Bangalore.
-Mangalore ranked India's 13th place in top business destination and in Karnataka its second after Bangalore.
+Mangalore is one of the biggest commercial-industrial hubs in Southern India.
+It is the richest city in Karnataka after Bengaluru.
+Mangalore ranked India's 13th place in top business destination and Karnataka's second after Bengaluru.

-Tallest buildings (completed and topped-out buildings)
+Tallest buildings

 This lists ranks buildings in Mangalore that stand at least 70 m or 20 floors tall (including basements and ground floors), based on standard height measurement.
 This includes spires and architectural details, and also the height of the building below the ground, but does not include antenna masts.
 Only completed buildings and under-construction buildings that have been topped out are included.